meltoner/agrofelis/components/vehicle-covers/readme.md

 | 12 | [cover_front_normalised.svg](assets/frame-covers/SVG/cover_front_normalised.svg) | [cover_front_normalised.nc](assets/frame-covers/NC/cover_front_normalised.nc) |
 | 13 | [cover_back_normalised.svg](assets/frame-covers/SVG/cover_back_normalised.svg) | [cover_back_normalised.nc](assets/frame-covers/NC/cover_back_normalised.nc) |

-The non symmetric parts 1 and 2 are provided for both left and the right side.
-The symmetric parts 3-9 are provided just for the right side since these are the same with their left side.
+The non symmetric parts 1 and 2 are provided for both the left and right side.
+The symmetric parts 3-9 are provided just for the right side since these are the same with their left counterparts.

 Part 2 of the right side contains also the design plan to fabricate a side door with its sealing cover as seen in the following diagram.
 The side door is used to provide access to the charging socket of the vehicle.

 ![Cover side door](_figures/06.charching-door.png)

-The fabricated side door as seen from within the vehicle can be viewed, via the following photo.
+The fabricated side door as seen from within the vehicle can be viewed in the following photo.

 ![Door photo internal](_figures/07-door_in.jpg)

-Likewise, the next photo snapshots the door from its outer side.
+Likewise, the next photo shows the door from its outer side.

 ![Door photo external](_figures/08-door_outside.jpg)

-The following diagram layouts all covers made out of a 2 mm thickness iron sheet.
+The following diagram lays out all covers made out of a 2 mm thickness iron sheet.
 The diagram also indicates the approximate area these covers occupy within a standard metal sheet profile of 1 by 2 meters.

 ![Metal sheet 2 mm covers](_figures/03_2mm_covers.png)